Appearance

 Storage Usage

 The Overview page shows the project's current storage usage.
-That number is computed from the file sizes of every contract uploaded to the project, plus any exports you've generated.
+That number is computed from the file sizes of every contract uploaded to the project, plus any exports you have generated.
 It updates as you add and remove files.

 Most projects stay well under any practical limit.
-If a single deal is unusually large — say, hundreds of scanned PDFs — the Overview is where you'll see it first.
+If a single deal is unusually large (say, hundreds of scanned PDFs), the Overview is where you will see it first.

 → For more detail, see Templates & Fields. → For more detail, see Inviting Members. → For more detail, see Project Settings.